-The Berkeley Operating Principles are the criteria for both the Achievement and Spot Awards.
-Staff participate in activities throughout the year that contribute to the mission of the university and the goals of their units.
-In some cases, the activity rises to the level of a major achievement as part of a big project, in other cases a staff member engages in a sustained effort to take responsibility for professional development in an area that adds value to their work and results in a significant improvement in their unit or contributed to the unit’s achievement of a broader goal.
+The Berkeley “Achieve Together” criteria are the criteria for the Spot Awards.
+Staff participates in activities throughout the year that contribute to the mission of the university and the goals of their units.
+In some cases, the activity rises to the level of a major achievement as part of a big project, in other cases, a staff member engages in a sustained effort to take responsibility for professional development in an area that adds value to their work and results in a significant improvement in their unit or contributed to the unit’s achievement of a broader goal.

-Whatever the contribution that is being recognized, at either the Spot or Achievement Award level, it should reflect at least one of the Operating Principles:
+Whatever the contribution that is being recognized, it should reflect at least one of the Achieve Together Criteria:

 Employees eligible for Spot Awards must meet all of the following requirements:

-- PPSM (PSS or MSP) or an employee in the Clerical (CX) bargaining unit in one of the following appointment types:
+PPSM (PSS or MSP) or an employee in the Clerical (CX) bargaining unit in one of the following employee classes:

-- Are on active pay status or on an approved unpaid leave; and,
+Are on active pay status or an approved unpaid leave; and,

-- Received a “meets expectations” or better overall rating on their most recent annual performance evaluation (PPSM 23 requires that written performance evaluations be completed annually).
+Received a “meets expectations”, “well done” or better overall rating on their most recent annual performance evaluation (PPSM 23 requires that written performance evaluations be completed annually).

 Employees who have not yet received an annual performance evaluation may be eligible for an award if their manager confirms on the nomination form that they are “meeting expectations” Or “well done” or better.

-- Senior Management Group (SMG) members are not eligible for awards.
+Senior Management Group (SMG) members are not eligible for Spot or Achievement awards.